gmelania/Kernel-PCA-Facial-Recognition/README.md

 * This project presents the use of the Kernel Principal Component Analysis method for facial recognition.

 * Using machine learning, the method trains a data set (images of faces as pixel matrices).
 It picks a sample test image and finds the closest similar matrix of pixels from the set: each line represents the pixel vector of an image 'i'.
 The data file contains 40 persons with 10 images each (400-pixel vectors).
 * As the first step, the `KPCA` function calculates the kernel matrix, centering it in the nonlinear feature space.
 It calculates the eigenvectors and eigenvalues of this K matrix, projecting them in the PCA subspace.
-The data is ready to be used by a trained "SVM" classifier ('SVC' object), which predicts the closest image to the initial test sample chosen.
+The data is ready to be used by a trained "SVM" classifier (`SVC` object), which predicts the closest image to the initial test sample chosen.

 ### Directory Files